-The leaves are falling and the temperatures are dropping, but now is the perfect time to celebrate the changing of the seasons.
-Get outside with the family and find some outdoor fun at local pumpkin patches and Halloween fun in Chehalis, Centralia and throughout Lewis County.
-Autumn is here!
+Get outside with the family at local pumpkin patches, corn mazes and other Halloween fun in Chehalis, Centralia and throughout Lewis County.

 292 Chilvers Road

 Find fall fun at Parkerosa Farms in west Chehalis.
-Open seven days a week through October from 9:00 a.m. to 6:00 p.m., Monday to Friday is U-pick only.
+Open seven days a week through October from 9 a.m. to 6 p.m., Monday to Friday is u-pick only.
 Bring the kids on Saturdays and Sundays for tractor rides and games with the purchase of tickets.
 New this year, have fun in the corn maze for just $3 and enjoy complimentary refreshments.

 U-pick pumpkins are sold by size at $4, $6, $8 and $10.
 Find other fall décor like straw bales and ornamental pumpkins and gourds.
 Bring cash or checks only and find the perfect pumpkin to carve at this adorable farm.